Last Updated on

 Lesser folic acid is also related to pregnancy complications, pre-eclampsia, and miscarriage.
 It also increases the chances of heart disease, stroke, Alzheimer’s disease and certain types of cancers in women.

-To lower the risks of Neural tube defects (NTDs) and congenital birth defects, supplements of folic acid are a must-have.
+To lower the risk of neural tube defects (NTDs) and congenital birth defects, supplements of folic acid are a must-have.
 Studies indicate that they reduce the chances of those disorders by 50%.
-If you have previously had a baby with NDT, folic acid supplements can lower your chances of another one by 70%.
 There is also a reduced risk of pre-eclampsia in the second trimester with the intake of regular folic acid supplements.

 Although many natural foods are good sources of folates, you might still find yourself short of it every day if you are planning to conceive or are pregnant.
 It is best to take folic acid supplements to be on the safer side.